emilbak5/Project_VSLAM/README.md

     apt-key adv --keyserver keyserver.ubuntu.com --recv-key 612DEFB798507F25

-The command have to be used as SUDO and at the same place as the public key
+The command have to be used as SUDO and at the same place as the public key (Probably downloads)

 After, run "apt-get update" and then